StevenMayher/431-2021/classes/class18/README.md

   - Remember that your lowest single Lab grade (of Labs 1-7) will be dropped at the end of the semester when we calculate your Lab grade.
 3. Quiz 2 was due at 11 PM Monday.
 Details to come.
 4. Dr. Love has pushed back the deadline for the [Project A Portfolio](https://thomaselove.github.io/431-2021-projectA/) 24 hours, so it is now due on Tuesday 2021-11-02 at 9 PM.
   - This is just to help ensure that everyone gets their portfolio in on time.
+The link for the Final Portfolio is now available on [Canvas](https://canvas.case.edu).
   - We remind you that while there are no TA office hours on Tuesdays, Piazza will be open all day on 2021-11-02 for any last-minute questions.
 5. Instructions for Project B will be posted as soon as possible.